-It is common for American companies to apply for immigrant or non-immigrant visas on behalf of foreign workers to have them fill a position and work in the United States.
+It is common for American companies to apply for immigrant or non-immigrant visas on behalf of foreign workers to have them fill a job opening and work in the United States.
 Despite it being a common practice, the process to identify the appropriate legal immigration strategy can be complex, as there are different types of visas that employers may use, with different conditions, processing times and procedures.

 Employers must meet several requirements before the visa application for the worker can be approved, and those requirements may be different, depending on the type of visa your company intends to use.
-The type of visa that is most appropriate for the worker will depend on the kind of business you are operating, the qualifications of the alien worker and the position the person will have in the U.S.
+The type of visa that is most appropriate for the worker will depend on the kind of business you are operating, the qualifications of the foreign worker and the position the person will have in the U.S.

 How Employers Can Bring Foreign Employees to the U.S. for Work